gary-archer/oauth.cloudnative.deployment/README.md

 ## Prerequisites

 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop) and [Kubernetes in Docker](https://kind.sigs.k8s.io/docs/user/quick-start/)
+- Configure the Docker Engine to use 16GB of RAM and 4 CPUs
 - Also ensure that `openssl`, `curl` and `jq` are installed

 ## Deploy the System